 People with mental health problems can get better and many recover completely.
 Learn more about mental health recovery at mentalhealth.gov.

 Myth: There is no hope for people with mental health problems.
-Once a friend or family member develops mental health problems, he or she will never recover.
+Once a friend or family member develops mental health problems, they will never recover.

 Fact: Studies show that people with mental health problems get better and many recover completely.
 Recovery refers to the process in which people are able to live, work, learn, and participate fully in their communities.
 There are more treatments, services, and community support systems than ever before, and they work.